 “We were competitive ‘enemies’ for so long that we circled around to become good friends,” Roma says.

-For his contributions to the industry, Maxwell was picked by the drilled shaft contractors group to win its Northeast chapter Living Legend award, and earlier this year The Moles cited him for outstanding achievement in construction.
+For his contributions to the industry, Maxwell was named by the drilled shaft contractors group as its Northeast chapter Living Legend award winner, and was cited earlier this year for outstanding achievement in construction by The Moles, a heavy industry professionals group.

 “He had more wisdom and knowledge than many people in the business, and I always respected him for that,” Roma says.

-Hub Foundation is now being led by Maxwell’s children, the third generation to run the company.
-Daughter Alizza Weiss is company president, with sons Jeff Maxwell and Greg Maxwell now serving as treasurer and vice president, respectively.
+Hub Foundation now is led by Maxwell’s children.
+Daughter Alissa Weiss is company president, with sons Jeff Maxwell and Greg Maxwell serving as treasurer and vice president, respectively.